 Take a look: here are 5 ways destinations are using CrowdRiff to create fantastic website experiences.

 1 | Winning the First Impression with an Engaging User Experience

 The entire page is an interactive gallery of user-generated photos, powered by CrowdRiff.
-Immediately, interested visitors see a collection of experiences taken by other travellers in Loudon.
+Immediately, interested visitors see a collection of experiences taken by other travellers.

 When something catches their eye, they can click into each photo and see the original owner of the photo, along with its caption, geolocation, and hashtags.

 Other destinations, like Santa Rosa, feature galleries as expandable elements on their homepage.